CodeWithParul/Paix/README.md

 #### Who is this app for?

-This app is built for anyone who wants to develop habit of meditation or relax between the busy schedules of day to day life.
+This app is built for anyone who wants to develop the habit of meditation or relax between the busy schedules of day to day life.

 #### On which smartphone can i use this app?